What Have You Done to Solange?: Aftermath and influence

 What Have You Done to Solange? is the first entry in a loosely linked series of film called the Schoolgirls in Peril trilogy, a series of films based on the sexual exploits of young girls and their reaction to the adults.
-By 1974, audiences began to grow tired of the giallo genre and began having interest in other European genres such as the poliziotteschi, urban cop thrillers that were influenced by American films such as Dirty Harry and The French Connection.
-Dallamano's next film in the Schoolgirls in Peril trilogy was What Have They Done to Your Daughters?, a film with similar themes to What Have You Done to Solange?.
-The final part of the series was Red Rings of Fear.
-It was released on August 19, 1978.
-Dallamano is credited as a screenwriter on the film, and was intended to direct the film, but he died before the film began production.
+By 1974, audiences began to grow tired of the giallo genre and began having interest in other European genres such as the poliziotteschi, urban cop thrillers that were influenced by American films such as Dirty Harry (1971) and The French Connection (1971).
+Dallamano's next film in the Schoolgirls in Peril trilogy was What Have They Done to Your Daughters?
+(1974), a film with similar themes to What Have You Done to Solange?.
+The final part of the series was Red Rings of Fear (1978).
+Dallamano is credited as a screenwriter on the film.
+He had intended to direct it, but died before the film began production.

 Director Nicolas Winding Refn announced in 2016 that he was seeking a director and screenwriter for a remake of What Have You Done to Solange?.
 The film will be produced by Refn's Space Rocket Nation banner along with producer Fulvio Lucisano.